-- All staff members are involved in implementing this policy, assisting and welcoming our customers. - The Museum will work within the framework of the Reading Borough Council customer care commitments and standards. - All users of the Museum will be treated with equal respect within an inclusive atmosphere and welcomed according to their individual needs. - Where possible, the venues will provide baby changing facilities, access and parking for pushchairs and seating for the comfort and ease of visitors. - Wherever possible, the venues will provide signage and navigation to suit a range of needs and will respond to requests made by the public regarding information required in alternative formats, as resources allow.

-- We provide visitor facilities to meet our customers' needs at the Museum including a shop and café. - The Museum is committed to providing a safe environment for all.
+- All staff members and volunteers are involved in implementing this policy, assisting, and welcoming our customers. - The Museum will work within the framework of the Reading Borough Council customer care commitments and standards. - All users of the Museum will be treated with equal respect within an inclusive atmosphere and welcomed according to their individual needs. - Where possible, the venues will provide baby changing facilities, access and parking for pushchairs and seating for the comfort and ease of visitors. - Wherever possible, the venues will provide signage and navigation to suit a range of needs and will respond to requests made by the public regarding information required in alternative formats, as resources allow. - We provide visitor facilities to meet our customers' needs at the Museum including a shop and café. - The Museum is committed to providing a safe environment for all.
+This includes thinking about the sensory experience of our users.
 It has procedures for the safe evacuation of all users and staff in an emergency.
 There are policies and procedures for Child Protection and Vulnerable Adults.

-5.8 Staff and training
+5.8 Workforce and training

 - Reading Borough Council is an equal opportunities employer.
-All people will receive equal opportunities in recruitment, employment and training.
-The Museum is committed to increasing the diversity of its workforce within RBC policies. - As part of staff induction process, new staff will receive equality and diversity online training.
+All people will receive equal opportunities in recruitment, employment, and training.
+The Museum is committed to increasing the diversity of its workforce within RBC policies, including RBC's Inclusion & Diversity strategy. - As part of staff induction process, new staff will receive equality and diversity online training.